 This is a library for driving LiquidCrystal displays (LCD) by using the I2C bus and an PCF8574 I2C adapter.

-This library is derived from the original Arduino LiquidCrystal library and uses the original Wire library for communication and is compatible with the LCD API 1.0.
+This library uses the original Wire library for communication and is partially compatible with the LCD API 1.0.
 It just can be used as a replacement for the LiquidCrystal library. (see http://playground.arduino.cc//Code/LCDAPI)

 The download the LiquidCrystal_PCF8574 library files includes an example.
 However all the standard examples should work also after adjusting the include file and classname to the library.